jsmolka/egg-player/readme.md

 - change app background color to black to prevent white flashing when resizing
   - need to use the [windows api](https://forum.qt.io/topic/69867/temporary-white-border-on-resizing-qt-quick-application-window-on-windows-desktop/2)
   - remove background color from css
-- move config scale functions into this util
+- move scale functions into this util
-- move shortcut register functions into this util
+- move register hotkey functions into this util

 ### User interface
 - do not show certain info at low size